 The Federation deposit remains open in multiple directions.
 An intensive infill and extensional drilling program will continue with the aim of both upgrading and expanding the mineral resource.

 Regional exploration will also occur in proximity of the Hera Mine and Federation deposit.

-Local residents are invited to participate in an online survey to share feedback about the Nymagee community and the Federation Project.
+As part of community consultation, local residents are also invited to participate in an online survey to share feedback about the Nymagee community and the Federation Project.